 - 1 ripe banana

 - 2 teaspoons maple syrup

 - 1 organic egg

 - Place all ingredients except for the coconut oil in a food processor and process until a smooth batter is formed.

 - Heat a little coconut oil in a non-stick frying pan.
 Pour approximately 1/3 cup of batter onto the hot pan.
-Cook for 3 minutes (or until pancake can be flipped) and then 1-2 minutes on the other side.
+Cook for 3 minutes (or until pancake can be flipped) and then 1-2 minutes on the other side until golden brown.

 - Add more coconut oil as needed to make the rest of the pancakes.

 - Your choice of fresh fruit, coarsely chopped nuts, coconut yoghurt or sheep’s yoghurt (if no issue with dairy), a drizzle of maple syrup